GUIDE 2025

 “Bachelors in Computer Science, California State University and Certified UX Writer”

-The computer science degree tells the hiring manager that you’re familiar with web interfaces and love technology.
-The Certified UX Writer implies that you like to continuously learn and have taken a credible step to specialize in the role you’re applying for.
+The computer science degree tells the hiring manager you’re familiar with web interfaces and love technology.
+The Certified UX Writer implies that you like to learn and have taken a credible step to specialize in the role you’re applying for.

 Listing UX Writing Achievements